patojoke/get5/Developers-information.md

 Development is performed on linux.
 I currently run Ubuntu 16.04 (earlier 14.04) but you should be all right with most mainstream distros.

+NOTE: You need to run 32 bit linux, some of the devtools (e.g. tclkit) unfortunately require this.

 First clone the repo: